Workable/rabbit-queue/README.md

 It makes [RabbitMQ](http://www.rabbitmq.com/) management and integration easy.
 Provides an abstraction layer above [amqplib](https://github.com/squaremo/amqp.node).

 It is written in typescript and requires node v6.0.0 or higher.
-If you want to use it with an older version please dowload the sources and build them with target es5 (`/ts/tsconfig.json`).

 ## Connecting to RabbitMQ